baconhand/InputFieldOnEnableBug/README.md

 # InputFieldOnEnableBug
-Minimal project for bug repro
+Minimal project for bug repro using TMP_InputField.ActivateInputField from OnEnable.